 Due to the high site-dependent costs and savings potential, it could be worthwhile to investigate the approach prescribed in ASHRAE Standard 221 to tap into this savings potential: the proposed approach would involve conducting a diagnostic involving pre and post-measurements, combined with an automated analysis, to estimate the potential savings.

-Through Energize CT Contractor Portal, promote training resources for HVAC Distribution System Performance testing and Optimization, and consider providing subsidized training on relevant topics.
+Through Energize CT Contractor Portal, promote training resources for HVAC Distribution System Performance testing and Optimization, and consider providing subsidized training on relevant topics – including on the application of ASHRAE Standard 221.

 As further research, the demonstration and feasibility of a performance-based duct retrofit program could be demonstrated through a few pilot projects – potentially in conjunction with a full electrification displacement with an air-source heat pump.
 Based on the outcome of the research, performance-based incentives could be provided.